Amy LePeilbet: Chicago Red Stars, 2013

 In 2013, as part of the NWSL Player Allocation, LePeilbet joined the Chicago Red Stars in the new National Women's Soccer League (NWSL).
 She did not play during the 2013 season due to recovery from Anterior cruciate ligament (ACL) revision surgery on her left knee.
 The Red Stars finished sixth during the regular season with an 8–8–6 record.

 FC Kansas City, 2014–2015

-On March 31, 2014 the Chicago Red Stars traded LePeilbet to FC Kansas City for a first round pick in the 2015 college draft and an additional international slot for 2014 and 2015.
+On March 31, 2014, the Chicago Red Stars traded LePeilbet to FC Kansas City for a first round pick in the 2015 college draft and an additional international slot for 2014 and 2015.
 She spent the first half of the season finishing rehabilitation from ACL surgery.
 The draft pick later became Arin Gilliland.
-Nearly 18 months since her last competitive game, on June 4, 2014 LePeilbet appeared in her first match for Kansas City being subbed in at left back in the 84'.
-In 2015, she played every minute of the regular season for Kansas City and was voted a finalist for the league Defender of the Year Award, as well as being named to the Best XI.
+Nearly 18 months since her last competitive game, on June 4, 2014, LePeilbet appeared in her first match for Kansas City being subbed in at left back in the 84'.
+In 2015, she played every minute of the regular season for Kansas City and was voted a finalist for the league Defender of the Year award and named to the Best XI.
 On December 28, 2015 FC Kansas City announced that LePeilbet was retiring.